Hypertensive emergency is severely elevated blood pressure (BP) associated with new or progressive target organ dysfunction.

-The initial goal of therapy is to reduce mean arterial BP by no more than 25% (within minutes to 1 hour), then, if stable, to 160 mmHg systolic and 100-110 mmHg diastolic within the next 2 to 6 hours.
-Exceptions to this general rule are patients with intracranial pathology and patients with aortic dissection.
-Excessive falls in pressure that may precipitate renal, cerebral, or coronary ischaemia should be avoided.
+The initial goal of therapy is to reduce mean arterial BP by no more than 25% (within minutes to 1 hour).
+If the patient remains stable, further reduce the BP to 160 mmHg systolic and 100-110 mmHg diastolic within the next 2 to 6 hours.
+Normal BP may be targeted over the next 24 to 48 hours.

 With appropriate treatment, prognosis is good.

 Hypertensive emergency is defined as severely elevated blood pressure (BP) associated with new or progressive target organ dysfunction.
 Although the absolute value of the BP is not as important as the presence of end-organ damage, the systolic BP is usually >180 mmHg and/or the diastolic BP is >120 mmHg.

 Key diagnostic factors